marcusoftnet/marcusoftnet.github.io/_posts/2015-12-10-riotjs-anatomy-of-a-tag.md

 Because the tags can (often are) stored in .tag files and get processed, compiled and distributed by the riot compiler.
 In this simple example this is done on the browser

 As I mentioned there are other ways too; you can for example perform the compilation on the server and get .js files to use in your site, this seems to be the preferred way.
-You could even [prerender the tags on the server](https://www.youtube.com/watch?v=6ww1UXGJzcs).
+You could even [pre-render the tags on the server](https://www.youtube.com/watch?v=6ww1UXGJzcs).

 But is harder to get started like that.
 I'm running with this now.